foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_api_data/data_layouts.rst

 Changing the Data Layout of Three-Dimensional Tensors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Inputs and outputs of vision layers, like convolution or pooling, are typically three-dimensional tensors
+Inputs and outputs of vision layers, such as convolution or pooling, are typically three-dimensional tensors
 (also referred to as feature maps) that reflect the value of various features (channels) across
 image-like input (height and width).
 The two most frequently used layouts are HWC and CHW, depicted
 in :ref:`f_var_tnsr_data`.
 The MLI data layout is HWC, but there is a conversion (transpose) function